Emirhanyld/js-chessboard/README.md

 js-chessboard is a  simple JavaScript library that allows you to create chessboards on websites.

+### Chess Alpha

+This library uses [alpha pieces](https://www.enpassant.dk/chess/fonteng.htm#CALPHA) and it is "free for personal non commercial use".

+### Bugs ands suggestions

+You can report bugs or make suggestions in [this](https://github.com/Emirhanyld/js-chessboard/issues) site.

 ### What can it do?

 - Move pieces by dragging and dropping with both the mouse and touch